 Why is it so slow?

-Gigapixel AI uses resource-intensive AI technology that inherently takes a long time, even more so than our other AI technology (AI Remix or AI Clear).
+Gigapixel AI uses resource-intensive AI technology that inherently takes a long time.
 The process takes over a million calculations per pixel to upsample your images so these calculations take time, but still better than our leading competitor.